paulonteri/play-game-with-computer-vision/README.md

 # Gaming using Computer Vision

-A python bot (powered by computer vision) used to play a game using computer vision and image processing techniques.
+A python bot used to play a game using computer vision and image processing techniques.
 The bot is able to play the game without any human intervention.
 It managed to make me a millionaire in the game overnight!